 A network provider must use its best endeavours to resolve with a retailer any potential grounds for rejection prior to rejecting a customer transfer request form.

-If a network provider rejects a customer transfer request form, it must electronically notify the retailer within 5 business days setting out all the reasons for the rejection.
+If a network provider rejects a customer transfer request form, it must electronically notify the retailer within 3 business days after it receives the customer transfer request form setting out all of the reasons for the rejection.

 A retailer may electronically notify a network provider that it withdraws a customer transfer request form submitted by it to the network provider at any time before the transfer occurs.